-Ahead of the 200th anniversary of the birth of Queen Victoria, explore the life and reign of the queen with our hand-picked selection of ten books covering Victoria's childhood, family life, reign and relationships.
+Explore the life and reign of Queen Victoria with our hand-picked selection of ten books covering the queen's childhood, family life, reign and relationships.

 The Young Victoria by Alison Plowden

 Victoria was born at Kensington Palace, London on 24 May 1819 and lost her father Prince Edward before reaching her first birthday.
 As heir to the throne from infancy Victoria grew up knowing the would one day be queen.
 The Young Victoria explores the conflicting ambitions that surrounded those charged with the princesses’ care including her mother Victoria and household comptroller John Conroy who between them devised the Kensington System of rules for the young Victoria’s upbringing.

 Victoria’s reign began on 20 June 1837 after the death of her uncle, William IV, and ended with her death on 22 January 1901.
 In Becoming Queen Victoria, Kate Williams begins with Victoria’s act of banishing her controlling mother to the sidelines upon taking the throne, exploring the new queen’s growing confidence and power.
 There is also a study of those who attempted to wrestle power from Victoria, including her ministers and her husband Prince Albert.

 Queen Victoria: Daughter, Wife, Mother, Widow by Dr Lucy Worsley